compagnb/Independent-Study/readme.md

 ## Concept
 The goal of this independent study was to pin point life events through biometric data.
-This required the analysis of wearable technology which recorded biometric data, metrics provided from the device, the structure of this data in regards to a database, as well as research into APIs, and machine learning methods to pin point these events on an ongoing (live feed) basis.
+This required the analysis of wearable technology which recorded biometric data, metrics provided from the device, the structure of this data in regards to a database, as well as research into APIs, and machine learning methods to classify these events on an ongoing (live feed) basis.

 ## Research of Wearable Technology